-On June 14, 2022 SBA signed a Strategic Alliance Memorandum with the National Pan-Hellenic Council (NPHC)’s Council of Presidents, comprised of nine historically Black fraternities and sororities, sometimes referred to as the “Divine Nine.”
+SBA and the National Pan-Hellenic Council (NPHC) began their work together in June 2022.
+NPHC’s Council of Presidents consists of nine historically Black fraternities and sororities.
+These are sometimes referred to as the “Divine Nine.”

 - Alpha Phi Alpha Fraternity, Inc.

 - Zeta Phi Beta Sorority, Inc.

 NPHC boasts over 2.5 million active members and scores of alumni members.
 NPHC members are leaders in civic, business, and faith communities.
 Strategic Alliance goals include:

 - Helping SBA build trust in key communities